gisbenben/StatsCanScraping/readme.md

 ## Introduction

-Project `ArcticFoodWebScraping` was created to scrape data for the ongoing ArcticFood project.
+Project `StatsCanScraping` was created to scrape data for the ongoing ArcticFood project.

 Based on the output log file (`info.log`), the script ran from 10:09PM to 1:32AM on `gistest` server, taking ~3.5 hours.

 ### Viewing the sqlite database
-  - either install 'DB Browser for SQLite' ( `\\gistest\www\ArcticFoodWebScraping\data.db` or [download it here](http://sqlitebrowser.org/)) to view it offline on your computer,
+  - either install 'DB Browser for SQLite' ([download it here](http://sqlitebrowser.org/)) to view it offline on your computer,
-  - or view it online (sql query support): https://gistest.usask.ca/ArcticFoodWebScraping/viewer/?url=https://gistest.usask.ca/ArcticFoodWebScraping/data.db
+  - or view it online (with sql query support): https://gistest.usask.ca/ArcticFoodWebScraping/viewer/?url=https://gistest.usask.ca/ArcticFoodWebScraping/data.db

 ## Summary
-- Database name: `data.db` ([download it here](https://gistest.usask.ca/ArcticFoodWebScraping/data.db))
+- Database name: `data.db` (`\\gistest\www\ArcticFoodWebScraping\data.db` or [download it here](https://gistest.usask.ca/ArcticFoodWebScraping/data.db))
 - Table name: `statcan_chapter3`
   - What does `chapter3` mean?
     - Stats Canada uses 'Harmonized System' chapters to categorize Canadian products